hydrodynamicstability/hydrodynamicstability/README.md

 A list of my selected publications and abstracts may be found [here](https://hydrodynamicstability.github.io/publicationlist/).
 However, please note that the vast majority of my work (including code) is proprietary and will never be published.

 Some perspectives on applied statistics that have influenced my thinking are assembled [here](https://hydrodynamicstability.github.io/Perspectives-on-Applied-Statistics/).
+A slowly growing list of statistics quotes (thoughtful, entertaining, and outrageous) have been collected [here](https://hydrodynamicstability.github.io/statquotes/).

 I consider myself a follower of Daniel, not Jacob, Bernoulli :-)